rahul235/Data-2-Decision/_pages/julia.md

 `Step 2: Download Julia`

-Latest version of the Julia software can be found at:

 > * Download the OS specific version from [this link](https://julialang.org/downloads/){:target="_blank"}.

-Install Julia after the download and open Julia command line/prompt.
+Install Julia after the download completes and open Julia command line/prompt.
 In  MacOS you can open terminal and type 'julia' to open the julia command prompt.To add julia to Jupyter Notebook, type the following on julia prompt:

     > using Pkg
     > Pkg.add(“IJulia”)